A Kiss Before Dying (1991 film)

-A Kiss Before Dying is a 1991 American romantic thriller film directed by James Dearden and based on Ira Levin's 1953 novel of the same name, which won the Edgar Award for Best First Novel.
-The film stars Matt Dillon, Sean Young, Max von Sydow, and Diane Ladd.
-It follows an ambitious young man (Dillon) who murders his pregnant girlfriend and assumes a false identity to seduce her twin sister, aiming to marry into a wealthy family.
+A Kiss Before Dying is a 1991 American romantic thriller film directed by James Dearden and based on Ira Levin's 1953 novel of the same name, which won the Edgar Allan Poe Award for Best First Novel.
+The film stars Matt Dillon, Sean Young, Max von Sydow and Diane Ladd.
+It follows Jonathan Corliss, an ambitious young man (Dillon) who murders his pregnant girlfriend Dorothy Carlsson and assumes a false identity to seduce her twin sister Ellen, aiming to marry into a wealthy family.

 The story was previously adapted into a film of the same name in 1956.
 The 1991 version was released in the United States on April 26, 1991, and received generally negative reviews from critics.

 Plot

 A copper refinery owned by Thor Carlsson operates trains that pass by a young boy's home—one who watches them daily from beside the tracks.
-Decades later, in 1987, Dorothy Carlsson, a student at the University of Pennsylvania and heiress to the Carlsson fortune, doodles images of her wedding during a class.
+Decades later, in 1987, Thor's daughter Dorothy, a student at the University of Pennsylvania and heiress to the Carlsson fortune, doodles images of her wedding during a class.
 Preparing to meet someone at City Hall, she bumps into her friend Patricia Farren, but denies that she is seeing a “mystery man.”
 At City Hall, Dorothy meets Jonathan Corliss, her secret boyfriend.
 When the marriage license bureau is closed for lunch, Jonathan takes her to the building's rooftop, where he suddenly pushes her to her death.
 Before leaving, he takes her engraved lighter and mails a letter she had written.
 Her body crashes through the skylight and lands in the lobby below.

-Dorothy's apparent suicide shocks her father, Thor, and her identical twin sister, Ellen Carlsson.
+Dorothy's apparent suicide shocks Thor, and her identical twin sister Ellen.
 Discovering that Dorothy was pregnant, Thor concludes her death was a suicide brought on by shame.
 Ellen, however, is skeptical.
-Jonathan, meanwhile, returns to Pittsburgh, where he lives with his mother and clippings about the Carlsson family.
+Jonathan, meanwhile, returns to Pittsburgh, where he lives with his mother and has clippings about the Carlsson family.
 Promising to make something of himself, he hitchhikes to New York and assumes the identity of Jay Faraday, a drifter whose parents had died on Korean Air Lines Flight 007.

 Four months later, Ellen works at Castle House, a shelter in New York.
 Still investigating Dorothy's death, she contacts Detective Dan Corelli in Philadelphia.
 She presents Dorothy's wedding sketch, dated the day of her death, and suggests that she was murdered by a boyfriend.
 Corelli remains unconvinced.

 Ellen discovers Dorothy had dated another student prior to her death—Tommy Roussell.
 When Ellen and Tommy reconnect, he recalls Dorothy had begun dating someone else shortly before her death.
 While Tommy searches for the man's photo in an old yearbook, Jonathan stalks Ellen from his car.
 Before Tommy can show Ellen the photo, Jonathan strangles him, forges a suicide note on Tommy's computer, and stages the scene as a suicide confession.
 Ellen, unaware of Jonathan's deception, believes that Tommy was Dorothy's killer.